 Professional Bio

-I am a Licensed Independent Clinical Social Worker with extensive experience at the intersections of mental health and social justice.
-I hold a Master’s in Social Work with a Certificate in Mental Health from the University of Pittsburgh and a Bachelor of Arts in Forensic Science and Psychology from Syracuse University.
+I am a Licensed Independent Clinical Social Worker in DC, MD, VA, and FL whose work exists at the intersection of mental health and social justice.
+I hold a Master of Social Work with a Certificate in Mental Health from the University of Pittsburgh and a Bachelor of Arts in Forensic Science and Psychology from Syracuse University.

-My career began as a social worker at the Royal Courts of Justice in London, a child advocate at a Pittsburgh law firm, and later as a Certified Forensic Interviewer in New York assisting in the investigation and prosecution of child sexual abuse cases.
-These early experiences shaped my passion for supporting trauma recovery and guided my transition into clinical practice.
+My professional journey began in forensic and advocacy-based settings, including the Royal Courts of Justice in London, a Pittsburgh law firm supporting child survivors of abuse, and later as a Certified Forensic Interviewer in New York assisting in the investigation and prosecution of child sexual abuse cases.
+These experiences profoundly shaped my understanding of trauma, systemic harm, resilience, and the lifelong impact of being unheard.

-I later entered academia, serving as a Clinical Instructor of Social Work at Yale University School of Medicine and as a Field Instructor at the University of Houston.
-In these roles, I published research and advocated for systemic change in mental health care.
-I’ve also presented at institutions and conferences including the Congressional Black Caucus Annual Leadership Conference, the Human Rights Commission, Yale Medicine, and the University of Tennessee.
+I later transitioned into academia and clinical leadership, serving as a Clinical Instructor of Social Work at Yale University School of Medicine and as a Field Instructor at the University of Houston.
+Throughout my career, I have published research, facilitated trainings, and spoken nationally on trauma, racial identity, systemic inequities, and culturally responsive mental health care.
+My work has been featured at institutions and conferences including the Congressional Black Caucus Annual Legislative Conference, Yale Medicine, the Human Rights Commission, and the University of Tennessee.

 HerStory